applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

    - `git submodule init`
    - `git submodule update`

-   After doing this, the `.gitmodules` file will show the path and url of each submodule.
+   After doing this, the `.gitmodules` file will show the path and URL of each submodule.

 ### Configuring
 * The simplest command assumes you are at the top directory of the repo and is `cmake -S . -B build`.
 The argument to `-S` is the source directory containing the top-level `CMakeLists.txt` file.
 The argument to `-B` is where the binaries should be built.
 The specified directory does not need to exist when the `cmake` command is invoked.
 Additionally, there are various options which can be set during this step, each preceded by the `-D` flag.
 Valid choices are listed in brackets, with defaults in bold.
 They are: